MicrosoftDocs/mixed-reality/mrtk-docs/features/experimental/interactive-element.md

 ### Compressable Button

-The example scene contains prefabs named `CompressableButton` and `CompressableButtonToggle`, these prefabs mirror the behavior of the `PressableButtonHoloLens2` buttons, but are constructed using Interactive Element and the State Visualizer.
+The example scene contains prefabs named `CompressableButton` and `CompressableButtonToggle`, these prefabs mirror the behavior of the `PressableButtonHoloLens2` buttons, that are constructed using Interactive Element and the State Visualizer.
 The `CompressableButton` component is currently a combination of `PressableButton` + `PressableButtonHoloLens2` with `BaseInteractiveElement`as a base class.

 # State Visualizer [Experimental]